Asia-Europe summit: Is the EU gaining more ground in the Indo-Pacific? | DW | 29.11.2021

 But addressing China's influence has been challenging for the EU because it is also the bloc's biggest trading partner.

-Kliem believes that European countries are more concerned with threats from Russia than China.
+Kliem believes European countries are more concerned with threats from Russia than China.

 "China is not a security problem for Europe.
 Europeans are concerned about Russia," said Kliem.
 "So if this is the case, why would you risk your important economic relationships with China by putting a lot of money into military and defense in far-flung areas in the Indo-Pacific?"